saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/xcuitest.md

 ### `launchOrder`
 <p><small>| OPTIONAL | STRING |</small></p>

-Control starting order of suites.
-If unspecified or empty, the default is the order in which suites are written in the config file.
+Specifies the execution order for your test suites.
+When set to `fail rate`, test suites with the highest failure rate will execute first.
+If unspecified, test suites will execute in the order in which they are written in the configuration file.

-* `fail rate`: Suites that historically have the highest failure rate start first.

 ```yaml
 sauce: